 Rebecca is the Director of Nurse Innovation & Entrepreneurship at the Northeastern School of Nursing.

-Ryo, a member of the Downbeats, will discuss the inter-twinning nature of music, and its similarity to verbal storytelling.
-He will look to give more insight into the audience on how to listen to music to follow it’s melodic story, then immediately be followed by a performance with the Downbeats Acapella Group.
+Ryo, a member of The Downbeats at Northeastern, discusses the intertwining nature of music, and its similarity to verbal storytelling.
+He also looks to give more insight into how to listen to music to follow its melodic story.
+The Downbeats follow Ryo's talk with a stunning Acapella performance.

 In his business ventures, Chirag noticed the intensive and time consuming hours of work students and professionals are expected to take on.
 He changed his mindset towards working, and realized that “working less,” and taking time to meditate has numerous individual and professional benefits.
 His talk will focus on the advantages of mediation and how it can aid in building a career and life you love.